FNBUBBLES420-ORG/VPN-Hub/README.md

 - **✅ NordVPN**: Secure authentication with credential protection
 - **✅ ExpressVPN**: Enhanced connection security with certificate pinning
 - **✅ Surfshark**: Hardened provider integration with input validation
+  > surfshark has issues with their vpn service.
 - **✅ CyberGhost**: Secure protocol implementation with enhanced security features
+  > cyberghost has issues with their vpn service.
 - **✅ ProtonVPN**: Privacy-focused with Secure Core, NetShield, and Tor support
+- **✅ mullvadVPN**

 ### **Professional GUI Interface**
 - **Modern Dark Theme**: Professional appearance with intuitive controls